Pew Research Center’s most-read research of 2016

 In the 2016 election, a wide gap in presidential preferences emerged between those with and without a college degree, our post-election analysis of national exit poll data found.
 College graduates backed Clinton by a 9-point margin (52%-43%), while those without a college degree backed Trump 52%-44%.
 This was by far the widest gap in support among college graduates and non-college graduates in exit polls dating back to 1980.

-Millennials surpassed Baby Boomers as the nation’s largest living generation, according to our spring analysis of U.S. Census Bureau population estimates.
-Millennials, whom we define as those ages 18 to 34 in 2015, now number 75.4 million, surpassing the 74.9 million Baby Boomers (ages 51 to 69).
-And Generation X (ages 35 to 50 in 2015) is projected to pass the Boomers in population by 2028.
+Millennials are projected to surpass Baby Boomers in 2019 as the nation’s largest living adult generation, according to our analysis of U.S. Census Bureau population projections.
+Millennials, whom we define as those ages 20 to 35 in 2016, now number 71 million, approaching the 74 million Baby Boomers (ages 52 to 70).
+And Generation X (ages 36 to 51 in 2016) is projected to pass the Boomers in population by 2028.
 The Millennial generation continues to grow as young immigrants expand its ranks.
 Boomers – whose generation was defined by the boom in U.S. births following World War II – are older and shrinking as a share of the population as the number of deaths exceeds the number of older immigrants arriving in the country.

 For the fifth time in U.S. history, and the second time this century, a presidential candidate won the White House while losing the popular vote.
 This mismatch between the electoral and popular votes came about because Trump won several large states (such as Florida, Pennsylvania and Wisconsin) by very narrow margins, gaining all their electoral votes in the process, even as Clinton claimed other large states (such as California, Illinois and New York) by much wider margins.
 Trump’s share of the popular vote, in fact, was the seventh-smallest winning percentage since 1828, when presidential campaigns began to resemble those of today.